NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   A simplified DSE model is provided for flexibility, but it is **strongly** recommended to use one of the other detailed distribution system types for better accuracy.
   The DSE input is simply applied to heating/cooling energy use for every hour of the year.

-Each distribution system using DSE is entered as an ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACDistribution``.
+Each distribution system using DSE is entered as a ``/HPXML/Building/BuildingDetails/Systems/HVAC/HVACDistribution``.

   =============================================  =======  =======  ===========  ========  =========  ===================================================
   Element                                        Type     Units    Constraints  Required  Default    Notes